The Most Efficient Media Agency RFP Process

 Doing initial discovery, figuring out where you’ll get the most ROI from a large number of vendors?
 Few tools can effectively replace an RFP.

-One useful way to think about your RFPs and RFIs is as a brief.
-In other words, what business outcome are you aiming to achieve, what problems are you tackling, and what role will the media buy play in reaching your goals?
+One useful way to think about your media agency RFPs and RFIs is as a brief.
+In other words, what business goals are you aiming to achieve, what problems are you tackling, and what role will the media buy play in reaching your outcomes?

 The more thought you put into your RFPs and RFIs, the better the responses from media vendors, and ultimately the better your ROI.
 So what are the essentials you’ll want to think about?